Harris, Heath and challenges ahead: Three takeaways from USWNT roster for Sweden and France friendlies | Goal.com

 The veteran shot-stopper has now been omitted from two straight rosters, with Jane Campbell and Casey Murphy preferred – the former appearing to have the inside track on a role as Alyssa Naeher's backup.

-Andonovski denied that Harris' recent adoption of a baby with her wife, and fellow USWNT roster omission Ali Krieger, had anything to do with her being left out of the 23-player squad.
+Andonovski denied that Harris' recent adoption of a baby with her wife and fellow roster omission Krieger, had anything to do with her being left out of the 23-player squad.

 "Family had nothing to do with that," Andonovski said.
 "It was merely based on their performance in camp."